 Owl Surveyors are also asked to record any Ruffed Grouse, Common Snipe, and American Woodcock that are seen or heard along their route.
 Although Ruffed Grouse, Snipe, and Woodcock are not nocturnal, they are crepuscular, which means they are most active in the evening and at dawn.
 Consequently, these species are also poorly monitored by other bird surveys.
 You are most likely to hear these species at the first few stops along your owl route.
-A training CD is available to new surveyors to help them become familiar with the various calls.
-The same training files are available in MP3 format on the Volunteer Portal.
+Training files are available to help them become familiar with the various calls.
+These audio files are available in MP3 format on the Volunteer Portal or, for those with poor internet, the can be requested as CDs or on a USB drive.